‘Moorish Nation’ Members Arrested After Breaking Into NASCAR Driver’s Mansion

-A South Carolina couple accused of breaking into an almost $16 million dollar mansion belonging to a NASCAR driver and squatting has an interesting excuse: they are members of the “Moorish Nation” that claims its members are the rightful owners of all property.
+A South Carolina couple accused of breaking into and squatting a $16-million-dollar mansion belonging to a NASCAR driver have an interesting excuse: they are members of the “Moorish Nation” that claims its members are the rightful owners of all property.

 Darius Trrone Hall, 29, and Nataijah Shaieena Fields, 37, were arrested earlier this month after allegedly breaking into the North Carolina home of NASCAR driver Ricky Stenhouse Jr., WB-TV reported.
-The Mooresville home that boasts five bedrooms, six bathrooms, and almost 10,000 square feet is currently on the market for $15,995,000.
+The Mooresville home boasts five bedrooms, six bathrooms, and almost 10,000 square feet, and is currently on the market for $15,995,000.

 Rowan County Sheriff Kevin Auten told the outlet that after their Aug.
 19 arrest, Fields and Hall explained that they were members of the Moorish Nation and admitted to breaking into the house just off Highway 152.
 Fields was charged with breaking and entering, contributing to the delinquency of minors, and second-degree trespassing.
 Hall faces similar charges, and another count for allegedly carrying a concealed weapon.
 Both have been released on a secure bond.